ashish1610dhiman/ad_cv/README.md

 <br>

 ## ♾️ Objective
-To expand my Data Science knowledge base and gain expertise in **Optimisation Methods and Explainable Machine Learning** and be at the forefront of research in the said domains.
-The skill-set and networking connections developed during my graduate education will help me land applied research roles in coveted firms.
-Working with top minds from across the world would hone my technical skills, and access to varied perspectives shall help me evolve and broaden my mindset, eventually allowing me to make progress on my start up idea on mental health.
+To augment my Data Science knowledge base and pursue expertise in **Optimisation Methods and Explainable Machine Learning**.
+I aspire to develop my skill-set and networking connections that will act as a stepping stone in my career and help open new pathways for me, like Applied Research roles in coveted firms or postgraduate education.
+These skills will also help me contribute to the availability of digital mental health services.

 <br>